makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 ### Smart Burn Engine Deployment

-As per this successful govenrance [poll](https://vote.makerdao.com/polling/QmQmxEZp) and the [Stability Scope](https://mips.makerdao.com/mips/details/MIP104#9-surplus-buffer-and-smart-burn-engine) a new Smart Burn Engine will be deployed along with the following parameters, if this executive proposal passes.
+As per this successful governance [poll](https://vote.makerdao.com/polling/QmQmxEZp) and the [Stability Scope](https://mips.makerdao.com/mips/details/MIP104#9-surplus-buffer-and-smart-burn-engine), a new Smart Burn Engine will be deployed along with the following parameters, if this executive proposal passes.

 - Deploy the new Smart Burn Engine as `MCD_FLAP`.
 - The [Maximum System Surplus (`vow.hump`)](https://manual.makerdao.com/parameter-index/surplus-auction/param-surplus-auction-limit) will be reduced by 200 million DAI from 250 million DAI to **50 million DAI**.